The Best Ramen & Noodles in the Greater Sacramento Area

 This popular midtown noodlery has an expansive menu with all the classic flavors: shoyu (soy sauce), shio (salt) and miso (soy bean paste).
 They also have spicy versions, including the popular tan tan men, served with ground pork and minced shiitake mushrooms.
 House specialties include kuro tonkotsu ramen, with black mushrooms and black garlic oil.

-With locations in both Natomas and Elk Grove, Koshi is a good bet for Japanese comfort food!
+Koshi is a good bet for Japanese comfort food in the Natomas area.
 The selection is expansive, with house-made broths coupled with seafood, roasted pork, tofu, grilled chicken and all types of vegetables.
 They also serve traditional Asian sides such as fried octopus balls, lumpia and kimchi.

 T-Kumi Ramen & Rice Bowl | Davis